 Using these numbers and multiplying it by the appropriate activity factor, we can estimate Jane’s TDEE to be 1573 calories and Sarah’s to be 1953 calories, a difference of 380 calories.

-Notice how although the difference in BMR was a little over 100 calories, when activity levels are factored in, the difference in actual caloric needs/metabolism becomes magnified.
+Notice how although the difference in BMR was a little over 100 calories when activity levels are factored in, the difference in actual caloric needs becomes magnified.

 Now that we have an estimate of the calories Jane and Sarah will need/burn in a day, let’s give them calories to take in.
 Let’s put them both on a diet of 1,800 calories a day – the estimated caloric intake suggested by the USDA for sedentary women between the ages of 26-30.

-When you are in a caloric surplus – taking in more calories than you use – and live a mostly sedentary lifestyle, you gain weight, and specifically, fat.
-An extra 227 calories a day might not seem like a lot at first - that's about a single soda -, but over time, 227 extra calories a day becomes 1589 extra calories a week and 7037 extra calories a month: roughly 2 pounds of fat gain per month.
+When you are in a caloric surplus – taking in more calories than you use – and live a mostly sedentary lifestyle, you will experience weight gain, specifically, fat.
+An extra 227 calories a day might not seem like a lot at first – that’s about a single soda -, but over time, a surplus of 227 calories a day becomes 1589 extra calories a week and a surplus of 7037 extra calorie a month: roughly 2 pounds of fat gain per month.

-Bottom line: despite being the same height, same gender, similar weight, and similar ages, because of the difference between Jane and Sarah’s body compositions, Jane will gain fat mass over time while Sarah most likely won’t, even though their diets are the same.
-That’s because the differences in their metabolisms, although seemingly small at first, become significant differences when allowed to persist over time.
+Bottom line: despite being the same height, same gender, similar weight, and similar ages, because of the difference between Jane and Sarah’s body compositions, Jane will experience weight gain over time while Sarah might experience some weight loss (because of her calorie deficit), even though their diets are the same.
+That’s because the differences in their caloric needs, although seemingly small at first, increase to significant differences when allowed to persist over time.